 Your cat may also be looking for attention.
 If your cat feels ignored, it will resort to behaviors that always garner a reaction.
 Vocalizations can be shrugged off.
 If you hear glass shatter, though, you’re likely to come running.
 Your cat knows this.

 Do not react, no matter how angry you may be.
 If you tell your cat off, you are playing into its hands.
-The cat knows that this behavior will never fall to gain human attention.
+The cat knows that this behavior will never fail to gain human attention.
 Instead, calmly clean up the mess.

 Do not immediately give the cat attention for knocking something over.
 That is rewarding bad behavior and encouraging a repeat.
 Do make the effort to spend more time with your cat where possible, though.
 You must address your cat’s desire for stimulation.